 Finally, the default option for the "--align" flag has been changed to "none", since with increasing data set sizes the automatic alignment became a very time-consuming step.
 To use this capability as present by default in previous versions of Metaxa, add the "--align auto" option to the command line.
-Metaxa2 2.1 and later is also able to automatically detect whether legacy BLAST or BLAST+ is installed and will (normally) be able to choose which one to use.
-Still, the "--plus" option can be used to exercise control over what BLAST version to use.
+Metaxa2 2.1 is also able to automatically detect whether legacy BLAST or BLAST+ is installed and will (normally) be able to choose which one to use.
+Still, the "--plus" option can be used to prefer one over the other.